Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Power consumption analysis

-In this work, we adopt the AS scheme for the \cfmimo system for comparison with our proposed schemes.
-Specifically, at each AP, only $N_r^{\text{AS}}$ of $N_r$ antennas are activated, corresponding to $N_r^{\text{AS}}$ received signals put through the digital signal combining \cite{tai2015low}.
-In other words, analog signal combining is conducted by a network of $N_r^{\text{AS}}$ switches rather than $N N_r$ phase shifters, in contrast to the other compared schemes.
-Therefore, at each AP, $N_r$ switches are required, whereas the numbers of antennas, RF chains, ADCs, and $90^{\circ}$ hybrid and LO buffers are the same and as small as $N_r^{\text{AS}}$, and the number of mixers is $2N_r^{\text{AS}}$.
-Let $P_{\text{SW}}$ be the power consumed by a switch.
-The total power consumption among all APs in this scheme is given as
+{$\bullet$ \emph{Fixed-activation HBF:} We refer to the {SC-HBF and D-HBF} without the ARFA as the \textit{fixed-activation HBF}.
+In this scheme, the same number of RF chains are activated at all $L$ APs.
+For comparison with the proposed ARFA schemes, we consider two deployments: $n_l=N, \forall l$ and $n_l=\bar{n}, \forall l$.
+We note that with fixed activation HBF, all the APs are in active mode because they have a fixed nonzero number of RF chains for signal processing, i.e., $\abs{\setA} = L$.
+By inserting $n_l=N, \forall l$, and $n_l=\bar{n}, \forall l$ into \eqref{Ptot_1}, we obtain } {$\bullet$ \emph{APS scheme:} {In this scheme, only a subset of the APs is selected based on received power \cite{ngo2017total}, whereas the others are put into the sleep mode}.
+For comparison with the proposed schemes in mmWave systems, we assume the conventional deployment of RF chains at the APs, i.e., each AP is equipped with $N$ RF chains, all of which are used for analog signal combining, i.e., $n_l = N, \forall l$.
+For a fair comparison, the number of APs in active mode in this scheme is assumed to be $\frac{L\bar{n}}{N}$.
+This guarantees that a total of $L\bar{n}$ RF chains are used at the selected APs, which is equal to the number of activated RF chains in the proposed ARFA scheme and fixed-activation HBF scheme with $n_l = \bar{n}, \forall l$.
+By inserting $n_l = N, \forall l$, and $\abs{\setA} = \frac{L\bar{n}}{N}$ into \eqref{Ptot_1}, we have } {$\bullet$ \emph{AS scheme:} In the AS scheme, at each AP, only $N_r^{\text{AS}}$ of $N_r$ antennas are activated, corresponding to $N_r^{\text{AS}}$ received signals put through the digital signal combining \cite{tai2015low}.
+In other words, analog signal combining is conducted by a network of $N_r^{\text{AS}}$ switches rather than $N N_r$ PSs, in contrast to the other compared schemes.
+Therefore, at each AP, $N_r$ switches are required, whereas the numbers of antennas, RF chains, and ADCs are the same and as small as $N_r^{\text{AS}}$, and the number of mixers is $2N_r^{\text{AS}}$.
+Furthermore, in the AS scheme, all the APs are in the active mode, i.e., $\abs{\setA} = L$.
+Let $p_{\text{SW}}$ be the power consumed by a switch.
+The total power consumption in this scheme is given as }